 Climate Change & Food Security in South Asia

-Extreme weather events are becoming frequent and intense due to climate change and it has a direct impact on food insecurity.
-Unfortunately, the South Asian region, due to its high population density, restricted access to resources, and high resilience of food on agricultural practices is more prone to climate change-induced food insecurity.
-According to Food and Agriculture Organization (FAO) latest report more than 1 billion people are facing moderate to severe food insecurity in South Asia.
-Rising temperatures due to El Nino climatic phenomenon is causing uncertainty in the weather patterns that are impacting the quality and quantity of food crops.
+Extreme weather events are becoming frequent and intense due to climate change.
+This has a direct impact on food insecurity.
+South Asia is more prone to climate change-induced food insecurity.
+This is due to its high population density, restricted access to resources, and heavy reliance on agriculture.
+According to the latest Food and Agriculture Organization (FAO) report, more than 1 billion people in South Asia are facing moderate to severe food insecurity.
+Rising temperatures from the El Niño climatic phenomenon are causing uncertainty in weather patterns.
+This uncertainty is impacting the quality and quantity of food crops.

 According to a recent report by World Food Programme, Pakistan and Afghanistan, two countries in South Asia, are at high risk of becoming the world’s “hunger hotspots” from June to November 2023.